counterfitninja/internet-pi/README.md

   4. Make copies of the following files and customize them to your liking:
      - `example.inventory.ini` to `inventory.ini` (replace IP address with your Pi's IP, or comment that line and uncomment the `connection=local` line if you're running it on the Pi you're setting up).
      - `example.config.yml` to `config.yml`
+  5. Run the following to allow ansible to run docker. `sudo usermod -a -G docker $USER`
-  5. Run the playbook: `ansible-playbook main.yml`
+  6. Run the playbook: `ansible-playbook main.yml`

 > **If running locally on the Pi**: You may encounter an error like "Error while fetching server API version".
 If you do, please either reboot or log out and log back in, then run the playbook again.